-And a journey along the 'Pamir Highway', from Murgab near the southern Kyrgyz border, via along the banks of the Wakhan River and north to Khorog and Dushanbe, will (quite literally) take your breath away.
+A destination that promises adventure and a real sense of discovery, places like Penjikent and the old Uzbek town of Khojand are high on the list of must-see highlights, whilst a journey along the 'Pamir Highway’, from Murgab near the southern Kyrgyz border, via the banks of the Wakhan River and north to Khorog will, quite literally, take your breath away.

 The sun can be harsh at high altitudes in the Pamirs so ensure you bring a good sun hat and lots of sun cream.